grpargeter/Simon/sei/project/simon/readme.md

 //create function to track user input and put into an array
 //create function to store current score in "current score box"
 //create function to reset game after player chooses button incorrectly
-//create function to add "you are an expert" to the "Simon Says...." in title if more than 10 correct